TrestkonDev/Face-Find/README.md

-# face-req
+# FaceFind
-basic facial recognition
+A program for basic facial recognition

+# First Phase
+ - Research on ML and languages used for facial recognition.